adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 ---
 ###  SIMEX Method and SGPs

-- Straightforward when interested in a simple model parameter (e.g. regression model coefficient) |
+- Straightforward when interested in a simple parameter (e.g. regression model coefficient) |
 - Not what we want to correct for in the SGP model |
 - SGPs are derived from the fitted values of the model |
   + predicted test scores at 100 percentiles |